-Chris was elected in 2010.
+Chris was elected in 2010 and again in 2015.
 He plays an active role in the local community as a school governor, and as a trustee of a number of local organisations, including Motionhouse and WAYC (a local charity which has worked with young people and youth clubs for 60 years).
 He is also a patron of the Leamington based international charity, Cord.
 Chris has gained a reputation as a hardworking constituency MP, always putting constituents first.